 P.O.
 Box 182004

-For details regarding these methods of submitting transcripts, please visit the Graduate and Professional Admissions Office website.
+For details regarding these methods of submitting transcripts, please visit The Ohio State University Graduate and Professional Admissions office’s website.
 Please direct all transcript related questions to the Graduate and Professional Admissions office at 614-292-9444 or to email@example.com.

-Most applicants may review the status of their application anytime at appstatus.osu.edu.
+You may review the status of your application anytime at appstatus.osu.edu.